 Huge waste of bandwidth

 Latency is another issue.
 Depending on the game latency may not matter as much.
 But I find it kind of annoying when I push a key and I detect a small delay before the game responds.
 This gets even worse if you are also playing a multiplayer game.
 I don’t like the idea of needlessly adding latency to any game.
-It ruins immersion and the
+It ruins immersion and the whole experience.

 You can also forget about playing any games if you are having any internet issues or outages.

 Mods can extend the life of a game for decades and build huge fan bases.
-But based on the setups I have seen so far there are no modding options in games on streaming services.
+But based on the setups I’ve seen so far there are no modding options in games on streaming services.
 This is one of the things that could probably be fixed but for now, if you want to play with mods or build your own then you will need your own local copy of the game.

 No Service Stays Online Forever